 Pierce Brosnan, the current James Bond star, will have a special place in the history of the Miss Tibet pageant.
 It was a story on him that provided the seed money to achieve the initiative.
 The first-ever Miss Tibet pageant held in October last year was a huge success despite criticism from some prominent figures of the Tibetan community.
-The pageant was criticized as "aspiring western culture" and "being un-Tibetan".
+The pageant was criticized as "aping western culture" and "being un-Tibetan".
 However, the pageant ended up becoming a global lead story even though only four Tibetan girls braved the competition.

 Fulfilling the initial objectives, and with a successful conclusion and much fun involved, the plans for the second Miss Tibet pageant started right after the first one was over.
 The winner of the first Miss Tibet, Dolma Tsering, went on to compete in two international pageants: one in Malaysia and another in Mexico.
 She won the Miss Goodwill subsidiary title and the Best National Costume in the two countries respectively.

 However, the second Miss Tibet pageant didn't receive the applications that were anticipated.
 Until the very last moment before we want to the printer, 10 applicants kept us guessing if they were coming or not.
 But since we have to finalize with the printer early, the initial programme may face changes because we will know of the status of the contestants only on 1 October.
 At this time we will hold a press conference.